WebCivics/PermissiveCommonsOntologiesDocs/About/Decentralised Ontologies.md

-The Context of the term Ontologies for this project, is about the use of RDF ontologies or moreover 'semantic web' parts.
+The Context of the term Ontologies for this project is about the use of RDF ontologies or moreover 'semantic web' parts.
+The Concept of Decentralised Ontologies is about structuring and consequentially providing ontologies via decentralised protocols.

+A list of non-http based protocols is illustrated [[Non-HTTP(s) Protocols]] although, different technologies are better suited to different types of applications and in-turn have different requirements, features, flaws and functionality.
+Decentralised Ontologies is both part of the broader [[Permissive Commons Tech]] frameworks and a fundamental part of the specification for it.
+Whilst the distinctions are somewhat nuanced; the use of ontologies is critical to structuring other forms of commons resources on decentralised protocols as ontologically referenceable information / informatics resources.

+#### Background

 There has been a historic and long-term problem with temporal resolution of 'web' (WWW) content.
 This problem has also impacted the availability of 'ontologies', which are the structured vocabularies (semantics) that support the development and use of applications that are dependant upon those ontologies.
 In-turn also, ontologies change overtime; whereas the HTTP URI may not.